 Once you come back up from the waterfall you come to the second large undertaking necessitated by the rerouting of the Royal Canal by the demands of the 2nd Duke of Leinster as we previously mentioned on our walk through the Deep Sinking.
 This is the Ryewater Aqueduct which was built to carry the canal over the Rye River and on towards Carton House.
 The descent down to see the waterfall which isn’t even at the level of the Rye River illustrates how big an undertaking this was.

 Engineer Richard Evans who had previously worked on the Grand Canal and on the Boyne Navigation was appointed as the engineer for the Royal Canal in 1793 and remained in the post until his death in 1802.
 However his time in the role is not without controversy relating to financial mismanagement of the building of the canal.
-Richard Evans along with his assistant John Brownrigg would have overseen the construction of the aqueduct which soars to a height of of 26 metres above the river below.
+Richard Evans along with company surveyor John Brownrigg would have overseen the construction of the aqueduct which soars to a height of of 26 metres above the river below.
 The aqueduct was beset with problems and poor weather.
 The foundations of the aqueduct collapsed twice during construction as the mortar would not set.
 It ended up costing over £27,000 to finish.
 That all said it has now stood over the Rye River for over 200 years carrying not only the canal but a double-line railway.
 Unfortunately recent attempts to get a photograph of the aqueduct from the river basin have been thwarted by wet ground.
 Hopefully in the near future I will get down to take a decent photograph.
 Sadly the magnificence of many aqueducts are missed by those crossing over them.

 While I was unable to get down as far as the the river basin I did manage to get down to the Leixlip Spa which there are signs for after the aqueduct.
 Discovered in 1793 by navies doing ground works for the canal, the spa waters bubble at a constaant 23.8 degrees celsius.
 The mineral spring was diverted into a Romanesque hexagonal basin pictured above.
 While popular during the 19th Century the site fell into disrepair.
 Restoration work took place in 2010 reinstating some of the brick work and capping that had previously been worked on in the late 1970’s and early 1980’s.